wildthinkslaboratory/blog-kit/_pages/calculus/FTC/ftc2.md

 Number of rectangles: [](:-segments/1/50/1) [](:!segments) Notice that the rectangles attach to the curve on the [left](:=left=true).
 We could also attach the rectangles on the [right](:=right=true).
 Does this choice affect our estimate if we use a lot of rectangles?

 All we need to do is add up the areas of an infinite number of tiny rectangles.
-Next we'll explore a new way of attaching the rectangles that allows us to do exactly that.
+Let's explore a new way of attaching the rectangles that allows us to do just that.
 [Continue](/pages/ftc3)
 # --partialborder
 # ::::